Change a Kiddo’s Christmas w/ Operation Christmas Child

 “I’ve spent many years packing Operation Christmas Child boxes from the comfort of my home in the U.S. This was something my family and I loved to do through our local church.
 I enjoyed the experience of packing these boxes.
 It was so fun for my kids to find creative items for the boxes.
 We would include a picture of our family and personal notes in the boxes, too.
 We started tracking the boxes and got to see which countries they ended up in.

-We then became missionaries in Jamaica.
+Then, we became missionaries in Jamaica.
 After four years of living in Jamaica, we were given the opportunity to help distribute hundreds of Operation Christmas Child boxes.
 Can I tell you the JOY these boxes bring children?!
 It was absolutely amazing, heartwarming, and so fulfilling getting to see in person the difference these simple boxes made to these dear children.
 What a privilege to play a small role in this ministry.

 Now that we live in the U.S. again, we’re already planning the boxes we will be packing in the coming weeks!”